 What Does an ICT Manager Do?

-You might be wondering exactly what are the ICT duties and responsibilities?
+You might be wondering exactly what are the ICT manager duties and responsibilities beyond the job description.

 Here’s the thing: they are responsible for a lot, including overseeing the security of the ICT system and analyzing information needed to specify technology to meet those requirements.

 An ICT manager also needs to formulate and direct information and communicate technology strategies (ICT) plans and policies.

 ICT managers wear many hats meaning they have a lot of responsibilities.
 Here are some of their key roles:

 - Managing IT and Computer Systems: Overseeing the technological infrastructure within the organization.

 - Planning and Implementing Electronic Data Systems: Ensuring data is securely stored and easily accessible.